xvrh/puppeteer-dart/README.md

   String chromeExecutable = (await downloadChrome()).executablePath;

-  // Or just use an absolute path to an existing version of Chrome chromeExecutable = r'/Applications/Google Chrome.app/Contents/MacOS/Google Chrome';
+  // Or just use an absolute path to an existing version of Chrome
+  //chromeExecutable = r'/Applications/Google Chrome.app/Contents/MacOS/Google Chrome';

   // Launch the `Chrome` process and connect to the DevTools
   // By default it is start in `headless` mode